Man Mountain Dean

-Frank Simmons Leavitt (June 30, 1891 – May 29, 1953) was an American professional wrestler of the early 1900s, known by the ring name Man Mountain Dean.
+Frank Simmons Leavitt (June 30, 1891 – May 29, 1953) was an American professional wrestler of the early 20th century, known by the ring name Man Mountain Dean.

 Early life

 Leavitt was born in New York City, the son of John McKenney Leavitt and Henrietta N. (née Decker) Leavitt.
 From childhood, Leavitt was above average in size and strength.
-This led to a lifelong interest in competitive sport, and also enabled him to lie about his age in order to join the Army at the age of fourteen.
+This led to a lifelong interest in competitive sport, and also enabled him to lie about his age in order to join the United States Army at the age of fourteen.

 While enlisted he saw duty on the Mexico–United States border with John J. Pershing, and was later sent to France where he participated in combat during World War I. Also during this period (1914) he began his wrestling career using the ring name of "Soldier Leavitt".

 Professional wrestling career

 After the war, Leavitt embarked on a career in athletics.
-Although he played with the New York Brickley Giants of the National Football League from 1919–20, he concentrated most of his efforts on professional wrestling.
+Although he played guard and center for the New York Brickley Giants of the National Football League (NFL) in 1921, he concentrated most of his efforts on professional wrestling.
 He competed in the ring for a time under the name "Hell's Kitchen Bill-Bill" (a "hillbilly" reference which was suggested to him by the writer Damon Runyon) but eventually settled on the moniker of "Stone Mountain".